sujitr/tidbits/algorithms/README.md

 ### Trie Node Structure
 Trie is a rooted tree.
 Its nodes have the following fields:

-* Maximum of RRR links to its children, where each link corresponds to one of RRR character values from dataset alphabet.
-In this article we assume that RRR is 26, the number of lowercase latin letters.
+* Maximum of R links to its children, where each link corresponds to one of R character values from dataset alphabet.
+In this article we assume that R is 26, the number of lowercase latin letters.
 * Boolean field which specifies whether the node corresponds to the end of the key, or is just a key prefix.

 ![Representation of a key "leet" in trie](https://raw.githubusercontent.com/sujitr/tidbits/master/algorithms/src/main/resources/Trie_Node.png)